 You express reservations about going to another doctor to talk about this issue.
 I know it’s difficult to bring up, and it doesn’t feel worth the effort if you don’t get solutions for intimacy.
 But you do need a provider who is familiar with vestibulodynia and knows the treatment options--because it is treatable and you can be intimate with your husband again.

-I recommend finding a provider in your area through the North American Menopause Society (link to their practitioner locator here) or through the International Society of Women’s Sexual Health (ISSWSH) (link to their provider search here).
+I recommend finding a provider in your area through the North American Menopause Society (link to their practitioner locator here) or through the International Society of Women’s Sexual Health (ISSWSH).
 If you choose to use the ISSWSH directory, note that the listing includes therapists as well, so be sure to select a physician who does clinical care and can provide the proper examination and treatment.

 Please do follow through to find someone qualified to provide treatment.
 You don’t have to leave this part of intimacy with your husband behind.